 In Windows Vista, 7, 8 and 8.1, the whole process continues within the same Command Prompt window.
 The checking and repairing takes quite some time in all Windows versions - 30 minutes or more is absolutely normal.

 If no missing or damaged files were detected or no restart is required to complete the changes, the Windows File Protection window closes automatically in Windows XP.
 You can check System log in Event Viewer for entries that have "Windows File Protection" written in the Source column.

 In Windows Vista and newer, "Windows Resource Protection did not find any integrity violations" appears.
-This means that all files were present and in tact.
+This means that all files were present and unmodified.